Remote Branches

 - Execute the command

-.
-The output will tell you when there is a new branch available onorigin
+git fetch.
+The output will tell you when there is a new branch available onorigin. - Another option is to list all branches with

-. - Check out a branch from someone else with
+git branch -a. - Check out a branch from someone else with

-.
-Example: Remote has a branchtest
+git switch {branch}.
+Example: Remote has a branchtest.

 $ git branch -a